gee-community/arcgis-earthengine-toolbox/toolbox/documentation/Documentation.md

 ### Step 2 - Set up the Conda Environment

+By default, conda will always install the newest version of the selected package.
+However, it is not always the case for ArcGIS users.
+For example, `ArcPro 3.4` has `python=3.11.10` installed, while `ArcPro 3.3` has `python=3.11.8` installed.
+Therefore, it is necessary to check the pacakge version first before installation.

+1. List all available conda environements using the following command.
+The default ArcPro package should be `arcgispro-py3`.

+    `conda env list`

+2. List the versions of `python` and `arcpy` installed in `arcgispro-py3` package.
+The user needs to install the same versions in the new conda environement.
+For example, `ArcPro 3.3` should have the `python=3.11.8` and `arcpy=3.3`.

+    `conda list python`

+    `conda list arcpy`

-1. Create a new conda environment `gee` using the version of python from esri channel.
+3. Create a new conda environment named `gee` using the listed python version from esri channel.
+For example, if the listed version is `python=3.11.8`, replace the `LISTED_PYTHON_VERSION` with `3.11.8`.

-    `conda create esri::python -n gee`
+    `conda create esri::python=LISTED_PYTHON_VERSION -n gee`

-2. (Optional) Initialize conda for the proper shell if needed.
-If you can successfully run `conda activate`, you can skip this command.
+4. (**Optional**) Initialize conda for the proper shell.
+It is suggested to run this command for the first time of using `conda activate`.
+After runing the following command, please make sure to restart the Python Command Prompt.

     `conda init cmd.exe`

-3. Activate the new conda environement `gee`.
+5. Activate the new conda environement `gee`.

     `conda activate gee`

-4. (Optional) Disable the SSL verification if needed.
-If you can successfully install `arcpy` and `earthengine-api`, you can skip this command.
+6. (**Optional**) Disable the SSL verification.
+It is suggested to run this command for the first time of using `conda install`.

     `conda config --set ssl_verify false`

-5. Install `arcpy` and
+7. Install `arcpy` with the listed version from esri channel.
+For example, if the listed version is `arcpy=3.3`, replace the `LISTED_ARCPY_VERSION` with `3.3`.

-    `conda install arcpy  -c esri`
+    `conda install arcpy=LISTED_ARCPY_VERSION -c esri`

-6. Install `earthengine-api`, `xarray`, and `xee`.
+8. Install `earthengine-api`, `xarray`, and `xee` from conda forge channel.
 It is recommended to use `conda install` instead of `mamba install`, because `mamba install` may not work properly with `earthengine-api` and `xee`.

     `conda install earthengine-api xarray xee -c conda-forge`

-7. Install specific versions of `gdal` and `rasterio`.
-The default version of `gdal=3.9.2` and `rasterio=1.3.10` are incompatible.
+9. Install specific versions of `gdal` and `rasterio`.
+The current default version of `gdal=3.9.2` and `rasterio=1.3.10` are incompatible.

-    `conda install -c conda-forge gdal=3.8.1 rasterio=1.3.9`
+    `conda install gdal=3.8.1 rasterio=1.3.9 -c conda-forge`

-8. Activate package `gee` within ArcPro
+10. Activate package `gee` within ArcPro

     `proswap gee`